javascript-tutorial/en.javascript.info/1-js/08-prototypes/01-prototype-inheritance/article.md

 ![prototype](object-prototype-empty.svg)

 When we  read a property from `object`, and it's missing, JavaScript automatically takes it from the prototype.
 In programming, such thing is called "prototypal inheritance".
-And soon we'll see the examples.
+And soon we'll study many examples of such inheritance, as well as cooler language features built upon it.

 The property `[[Prototype]]` is internal and hidden, but there are many ways to set it.